sdboyer/transducers-go/README.md

 ## The Arguments
 I figure there's pros and cons to something like this.
 Makes sense to put em up front.

+Please feel free to send PRs with more things to put in this section :)

 ### Cons

 * Dodges around the type system - there is little to no compile-time safety here.